-The Family and Community Services (FACS) cluster works with children, adults, families and communities to improve lives and help people realise their potential.
+The Department of Communities & Justice (DCJ) works with children, adults, families and communities to improve lives and help people realise their potential.

 The NSW Government’s vision for the carers in NSW is that they are supported to participate fully in their own social and economic life.
 They want them to be healthy and live well.

 Young Carers - Find out how FACS is helping young people who are carers.

 The Carers Strategy - The Department of Family and Community Services (FACS) is the lead agency for carers in NSW and has led development of the NSW Carers Strategy (the Strategy), with assistance from the Ministry for Health and Carers NSW.
 FACS brought hundreds of peoples’ ideas together through collaborative workshops, the NSW Ministerial Carers Strategy Summit and Have Your Say online consultation.

 Carers Investment Program - The Department of Family and Community Services (FACS) is providing $5.6m over three years for projects that will improve the well-being of carers in NSW.
 The Carer Investment Program has evolved from the current Carer Grants program.
 The new Carer Investment Program will see FACS continue to invest $1.86m per annum in projects to improve support for carers.